kuboon/passkeys-middleware/README.md

 ```
 /
-├─ hono-middleware/    # Source for the reusable middleware (npm + JSR ready)
+├─ hono-middleware/    # Source for the reusable middleware (Deno + JSR ready)
 └─ server/             # Demo server that consumes the router via app.route('/webauthn', ...)
 ```